Voice Command Module

 Default Usage

-1. Switch the language and toggle the audio response
+1. Switch the language mode

-2. Use the predefined voice commands
+3. Use the predefined voice commands

 You can refer to the list of available voice commands shown below: